poult-lab/daily-word/english_words_ learning.md

 01.inauguration  [ɪˌnɔːɡjəˈreɪʃn]

-[noun] Chinese VP known as Xi's right-hand man to attend Yoon's inauguration.
+[noun] Chinese VP known as Xi's right-hand man to attend Yoon's inauguration./Michelle Obama will skip Trump inauguration, but ex-presidents will attend.

 "the ceremonial induction into a position"